Graduate Degree Programs

 Students perform a two-year focused research project and write and defend a formal thesis.
 Students are required to complete a total of 2.0 FCE.
 Degree requirements must be completed within three years.
 Please note: admission to the M.A.Sc. currently requires full financial support for the second year of study to be provided by the faculty supervisor.
 Therefore, it is imperative that prospective M.A.Sc. students contact potential supervisors to discuss possible projects well before applying.

-Graduate degrees in Earth Sciences can also be taken in collaboration with other graduate units:
+Graduate degrees in Earth Sciences can also be taken in collaboration with the School of the Environment:

 Earth Sciences and a number of other graduate units, in conjunction with the Centre for Environment, offer a collaborative master’s specialization in environmental studies.